tessalt/coffeescriptbook/src/book.md

 - variable names can't contain punctuation or symbols other than `_`
 - variable names _can_ contain upper case and lower case characters

 There are some common naming conventions and patterns for variable names.
-When a variable name is more than two words, you can combine the two words together using underscores or "camel casing".
+When a variable name is more than two words, you can combine the two words together using underscores or "camelCasing" (lowercase first letter of first word, uppercase first letter of subsequent words).

 ```
 my_name = "Tessa"